Mike Smith (music executive): Mercury Records

 In April 2012, Smith left Columbia to take up the role of President of Music at Mercury Records where he oversaw the signings of Iggy Azalea, the Vamps and Slaves, as well as signing Duke Dumont and the Strypes.
 With the formation of Virgin / EMI Records in 2013, from the merger of Virgin Records and Mercury Records, he signed the Chemical Brothers, the Libertines, Barns Courtney and Squeeze.

 Warner/Chappell Music

 In 2016, Smith left Virgin/EMI to take up the position of Managing Director at Warner/Chappell UK, the longest established major international music publishing company.
 Its diverse roster runs from Noël Coward and George Gershwin to Skepta and Stormzy.
 As well as reuniting with Damon Albarn, since joining the company he has overseen the signings of Liam Gallagher, J Hus, Dave, Andy Partridge, Joe Strummer, the Manic Street Preachers and Celeste.

 In November 2016, Smith was the inaugural recipient of the George Martin Award at the Music Business Worldwide A&R Awards.

 Downtown Music Publishing

-In September 2020, Smith joined Downtown Music Publishing as Global President where he is responsible for a catalogue that includes John Lennon, Miles Davis, Oneohtrix Point Never, Arca, George Gershwin, Wu-Tang Clan and the 1975.
+In September 2020, Smith joined Downtown Music Publishing as Global President where he is responsible for a catalogue that includes John Lennon, Trampolene, Miles Davis, Oneohtrix Point Never, Arca, George Gershwin, Wu-Tang Clan and the 1975.